ahashemiche/ReNeGate/README.md

 ## Support

 ---
-If you find a bug with ReNeGate, please report it to the developers (ahashemiche@gmail.com and sana.bougueroua@univ-evry.fr).
+If you find a bug with ReNeGate, please report it to Ali Hashemi (ahashemiche@gmail.com).
 Comments and suggestions are also welcome.

 ## Main developers